bigcommerce/catalyst/docs/index.md

 Over time, we plan to expand Catalyst to include all our default storefront features, including feature parity with our fully hosted [Stencil storefront platform](https://developer.bigcommerce.com/docs/storefront/stencil).

-Future releases of Catalyst will expand our feature set to include full coverage of customer-specific features, including price lists, customer groups, and checkout for logged-in customers.
-We are currently prioritizing the logged-in Customer **My Account** area, including but not limited to order history, customer profiles, etc.

 We plan to add full support for B2B Edition in a future release.

-We are also targeting improvements for brands and retailers who sell cross-border, such as language localization and currency features.

 We welcome feedback in [GitHub Discussions](https://github.com/bigcommerce/catalyst/discussions) on how we should prioritize these enhancements, where we will provide a public view of our roadmap.